 summer food program

-This collaborative effort provides food staples, locally-grown fresh produce, cookbooks, children’s books, and listings of community resources to families whose children receive free/reduced lunch program at school during the summer months.
+This collaborative effort provides food staples, locally-grown fresh produce, cookbooks, children’s books, and listings of community resources to families whose children receive free/reduced lunch program at school and Head Start during the school year, but do not have access to healthy and affordable food resources during the summer months.
 The food and resources are packed and delivered to the doorsteps of identified families by generous volunteers.

 The fresh produce is donated by Dig In!
 Yancey Community Garden and also purchased from TRACTOR Food and Farms and other local farmers.
 Purchasing locally in turn supports the farmers living and raising their own families in the community.
 It’s a win-win.